Top 10 foods to try in Morocco

 A tagine is the clay cooking pot with a conical lid that gives its name to a myriad of dishes.
 Tagines can be seen bubbling away at every roadside café, are found in top notch restaurants and in every home, and are always served with bread.

-Try making your own chicken tagine
+Try making your own easy chicken tagine and then try our other tagine recipes.

 With its long Atlantic and Mediterranean coasts, Morocco boasts a rich array of fish dishes.
 Chermoula is a combination of herbs and spices used as a marinade before grilling over coals, and as a dipping sauce.

-Try making your own chermoula-marinated mackerel
+Try making your own chermoula-marinated mackerel.

 During the holy month of Ramadan, the fast is broken at sunset each day with a steaming bowl of harira soup.
 Rich with tomatoes, lentils, chickpeas and lamb, it is finished off with a squeeze of lemon juice and some chopped coriander, and served with a sticky sweet pretzel called chebakkiya.